-- 10. In September 1973, Lieutenant Barrientos was an officer in the Chilean Army, specifically Lieutenant and Section Commander in the Tejas Verdes Regiment (hereinafter "Tejas Verdes").
-Lieutenant Barrientos and the section he commanded were stationed at the Stadium in Santiago, Chile, including during the period from September 12, 1973 to September 16, 1973, charged with overseeing the detention of civilians.
-The Tejas Verdes ran the facility where civilians were detained and tortured during that period. - 11.
-In 1989, Lieutenant Barrientos moved permanently to the United States. - 12.
+- 9. In September 1973, Lieutenant Barrientos was an officer in the Chilean Army, specifically a Lieutenant and Section Commander in the Tejas Verdes Regiment (hereinafter "Tejas Verdes").
+Lieutenant Barrientos and soldiers under his command were stationed at the Stadium in Santiago, Chile, including during the period from September 12, 1973 to September 16, 1973.
+Soldiers, including from Tejas Verdes, were charged with overseeing the detention and torture of detainees in Chile Stadium. - 10.
+In 1989, Lieutenant Barrientos moved permanently to the United States. - 11.
 On December 26, 2012, Lieutenant Barrientos was indicted in Chile for the murder of Víctor Jara.